 Declining household sizes are typically indicative of an aging population.
 This is typically accompanied by the departure of children from the household.
 As the population ages, we can expect to see further reductions in household size, which may also point to the need for greater flexibility in housing options for older adults, which remains a local, regional, and provincial issue.

-Figure 10: Households by Size, District of North Vancouver and Metro Vancouver, 20165
+FIGURE 8: Occupied Private Households, District of North Vancouver and Metro Vancouver, 2006-2016